IEP Basics ยท Understanding the System

 • A 504 plan is created under Section 504 of the Rehabilitation Act of 1973, which is a civil rights law that prohibits disability discrimination.
 It requires schools to provide reasonable accommodations so students with disabilities can access the same education as their peers.

 The practical result: IEPs offer far more comprehensive, legally enforceable support.
 504 plans offer access accommodations.
-For many kids, an IEP is what actually moves the needle.
+For many kids, an IEP is what actually produces measurable progress.

 IEP vs. 504 Plan: Side-by-Side Comparison